doc4d/docs/docs/ViewPro/overview.md

 title: Overview
 ---

-4D View Pro is a both a 4D component and a 4D form area.
-It allows you to embed advanced spreadsheet features in your forms.
+4D View Pro is a [4D component](Concepts/components.md) that includes a [4D form area](FormObjects/viewProArea_overview.md) an specific [methods](method-list.md).
+It allows you to embed advanced spreadsheet features in your projects.

 ![](assets/en/ViewPro/vpSpreadsheet.PNG)